Rick's Daily Tips

 • Contact Me

-Rick’s Daily Pick: Apple 2025 MacBook Pro Laptop with M5 CPU
+Rick’s Daily Pick: Apple 2025 MacBook Pro Laptop with M5 chip

 Note: The links in this post are affiliate links.

-My “Pick” for today is the brand new Apple 2025 MacBook Pro Laptop with M5 CPU.
+My “Pick” for today is this new (and fantastic) Apple 2025 MacBook Pro Laptop with M5 chip.

-Click here to check out the Apple 2025 MacBook Pro Laptop with M5 CPU at Amazon.
+Click here to check out the Apple 2025 MacBook Pro Laptop with M5 chip at Amazon.

 Have lots of treasured photos of your own that you’d love to display in your home but you have limited wall space?
 A digital picture frame (#ad) is an excellent solution.
 Check them out!